baugusti/hello_world/README.md

 # hello_world
-This is a first test to
+This is a first test to GitHub
+They promise it will be a great pleasure